 EVP & Head of Corporate Development/Founder

-Mr. Sturcke received his MBA from Columbia University‚Äôs Graduate School of Business in 1998, where he graduated as a member of the Beta Gamma Sigma honor society.¬† Blake earned his BA in Economics from Bucknell University in 1993.¬† Mr. Sturcke is the Co-Chairman of the Bucknell Finance Network, an organization that he jointly founded in 2007.¬† Mr. Sturcke has guest lectured at Bucknell University as well as at the Villanova School of Business MBA program.
+Mr. Sturcke received his MBA from Columbia University‚Äôs Graduate School of Business in 1998, where he graduated as a member of the Beta Gamma Sigma honor society.¬† Blake earned his BA in Economics from Bucknell University in 1993.¬† Mr. Sturcke is the Co-Chairman of the Bucknell Finance Network, an organization that he jointly founded in 2007.¬† Mr. Sturcke has spoken and guest lectured on topics including corporate development, sustainable management and corporate finance at a number of academic institutions including Bucknell, Columbia, Quinnipiac and Villanova.